connerdouglass/entity3d-math/README.md

 As an example, if one attempts to multiply matrices together with incompatible dimensions, the code will not compile.
 This prevents whole classes of runtime errors, and removes the need for runtime dimension checks / assertions.

+### Goals

+The following are some of the goals of this library:
+ - Provide a very general set of linear algebra types (vectors, matrices, quaternions, points, etc.) and utility functions to manipulate them.
+ - Make no assumptions about the vector space of the user.
+Everything is templated with `uint8_t` and should theoretically support [1, 256) dimensions, even though that is admittedly outrageous.
+ - A single interface should exist across any number of dimensions.
+Vectors in 2 or 100 dimensions are both of type `Vec<S>`.
+ - Where possible, a single implementation should exist across any number of dimensions, but only if the runtime cost is zero or near-zero.
+If this isn't possible, metaprogramming and macros may be used to optimize at compile-time.
+ - Make compile-time guarantees of the legality of all operations, such as multiplying matrices (must be compatible), or creating identity matrices (must be square).

 ### Sample code

 The code below shows how to create and print vectors: